 Australia has around 100 venomous snakes — 12 with a bite that can kill.

-Our Sunshine Coast First Aid Training Centre has compiled some important advice on how to identify snakes and also how to treat bites inflicted by these snakes.
+This article summarises some important advice on how to identify snakes and also how to treat bites inflicted by these snakes.

 The obvious concern with snake bites is determining the species of the snake and understanding whether its bite will be life-threatening.